n0vah917/dsc-capstone/README.md

-# Classifying a Song's Genre Using Lyrics
+# Determining Attributes of Good Restaurants Using Review Text